NewReignStudios/nrs-pedmanager/README.md

 ## **Setup**

 nrs-pedmanger is used as an 'import' resource.
-This means that it is not started in the server.cfg file, but is instead started by other resources which use it.
+This means that it is started by other resources which use it.
 To use nrs-pedmanager, you must add it to the resources which start it in the fxmanifest.lua file.
 You can do this by adding the following lines to the `fxmanifest.lua` file of the resource which will be utilizing nrs-pedmanager.

 ```lua
 shared_scripts {